canbegold-yt/MonkeModManager-New-Mods-/README.md

-# MonkeModManager-New-Mods-
-I used @DeadlyKitten 's source code to add some mods to his already amazing app!
+Redone file of @DeadlyKitten source code of MonkeModManager!